bencline1/Allpix_GaAs/doc/usermanual/faq.md

 What is the easiest way to use Allpix² on CERN’s LXPLUS?
 :   Central installations of Allpix² on LXPLUS are provided via CVMFS
     for both supported LXPLUS operating systems, SLC6 and CERN CentOS7.
-    Please refer to Section [sec:cvmfs] for the details of how to access these installations.
+    Please refer to Section [Software deployment to CVMFS](testing.md#software-deployment-to-cvmfs) for the details of how to access these installations.

 What is the quickest way to get a local installation of Allpix²?
 :   The project provides ready-to-use Docker containers which contain
     all dependencies such as Geant4 and ROOT.
-Please refer to Section [sec:docker] for more information on how to start and use these containers.
+Please refer to Section [Docker images](installation.md#docker-images) for more information on how to start and use these containers.

 Configuration